Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to learning the nuances of the `this` keyword and reinforcing my knowledge of callbacks.
 This helped me build a stronger foundation for managing complex scenarios in JavaScript.

+## Day 21 - 2024-09-29

+1. **Review of the entire week's material**: Today, I focused on reviewing all the concepts and topics covered throughout the week.
+This included a recap of Object-Oriented Programming (OOP), the `this` keyword, callbacks, and general JavaScript fundamentals.
+Revisiting this material helped reinforce my understanding and clarified any lingering doubts.

+2. **Practicing key concepts**: I took time to practice key concepts through examples and exercises.
+This hands-on approach helped strengthen my confidence in applying what I have learned throughout the week.

+**Summary**: The day was dedicated to reviewing and practicing the material from the entire week, ensuring a stronger grasp of JavaScript concepts like OOP, `this`, and callbacks.

 ...

 ## Key Learning Areas 🔐